Swallowed (film): Production

-Writer/director Carter Smith had wanted to make a low-budget film akin to a directorial debut, in contrast to his own feature debut The Ruins (2008).
+Writer-director Carter Smith had wanted to make a low-budget film akin to a directorial debut, in contrast to his own feature debut The Ruins (2008).
 Upon writing, Smith had written the role of Rich for Mark Patton, while The Ruins collaborator and friend Jena Malone was the first choice he had in mind for Alice.
 Additionally, Jose Colon was cast after previously starring in a photoshoot series for Smith's gay-centric All the Dead Boys banner, while Cooper Koch was cast by Smith immediately upon viewing his audition tape.

-Filming was shot in Maine, where Carter had lived previously; the cabin used was built by his father.
+It was filmed in Maine, where Smith had lived previously; the cabin used was built by his father.

 Release

 Swallowed premiered at the Fantasia International Film Festival in Montreal on July 15, 2022.
-It also screened at Fantastic Fest in Austin, Texas and FrightFest on September 23-28 and October 28 that same year, respectively.
+It also screened at Fantastic Fest in Austin, Texas, and FrightFest on September 23–28 and October 28 that same year, respectively.
 In January 2023, Momentum Pictures purchased the North American distribution rights, and released the film on video-on-demand and other digital retailers on February 14, 2023.